COMPETITIVE GOVERNANCE

 Sector 5.
 Religion

-A Religion Sector is established.
+A Sector regarding religion is established.

-The Religion Sector's Rating System may only set a Rating Floor with an 80% vote regarding abuse and significant negative externalities.
+The Religion Sector's Rating System may set a Rating Floor only with an 80% vote regarding abuse and significant negative externalities.

 The mission of space exploration is in Sector 8's jurisdiction.